 The project aims to reduce homelessness and increase affordable housing in the community.
 Our objective is to work as a community to provide affordable housing for the less priviledge, vulnerable individuals and low income families

-The vision of Cragside Housing Foundation is to address the issue of homelessness by providing affordable housing targeting Black and Ethnic Minority groups, refugees and asylum seekers, People with low income, ex-offenders and single parents.
+The vision of Cragside Community-Led Housing Project is to address the issue of homelessness by providing affordable housing targeting Black and Ethnic Minority groups, refugees and asylum seekers, People with low income, ex-offenders and single parents.

 We aim to do this through various housing schemes including refurbishing existing buildings and building new homes, rent or buy and lease options.
 We also aim to work collaboratively with the government house builders, property investors and residents to reduce housing challenges with in a ten year period.

 Our plan is to hire contractors conduct a survey to ascertain the housing needs and evaluate the property basket to be able to target and engage in lease housing, distress/rogue landlords, address void properties, outright purchasing, volunteer engagement in renovating and buy to sell.
 We also want to support community service, offering care options to tenants and in neighborhood with an approach to tackle isolation.